 The term twice-exceptional (2e) refers to individuals who are both gifted and have a learning, emotional, behavioral, or social issue.
 They are considered twice-exceptional because they fall into the exceptional range statistically for their cognitive, academic, or creative abilities and potential, and also fall in the lower end of exceptional in their deficit area.
 This asynchrony, or uneven development, can cause extreme frustration, stress, and emotional and behavioral reactions.

-Examples of exceptionalities include: Asperger’s Disorder, Attention Deficit Hyperactivity Disorder (ADHD), Anxiety, Obsessive-Compulsive Disorder, Dyslexia, Sensory Integration Disorder (SID), and Bipolar Disorder.
+Examples of exceptionalities include: Anxiety, Attention Deficit Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD), Dyslexia, Obsessive-Compulsive Disorder, and Sensory Integration Disorder (SID).
 While the list above contains full blown diagnostic categories, many gifted individuals exhibit symptoms of the aforementioned, yet do not fully meet diagnostic criteria.
 While not necessarily requiring a diagnosis, these tendencies can still result in significant asynchrony, and significant difficulty.

-Click here for more information on the strengths and needs of twice-exceptional learners.
+Learn more about the strengths and needs of twice-exceptional learners